openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 Embedding a typed object into an instance
 #########################################

-Instances within a graph database can also embed objects that are constrained by embedded metadata schemas.
-The "Person" schema tells us that the property `"affiliation" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#affiliation>`_ is actually expecting 1 to N embedded objects of type "Affiliation".
+Instances within a graph database can also embed typed objects that are constrained by other metadata schemas than the one used for the parent instance.
+For our example, the "Person" schema tells us that the property `"affiliation" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#affiliation>`_ is actually expecting 1 to N embedded objects of type "Affiliation".

 If we check the constraints of the `"Affiliation" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/affiliation.html>`_, we learn that an instance of this type only requires the property `"memberOf" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/affiliation.html#memberof>`_ which requires a link to an instance of type "Consortium" or "Organization".
-Furthermore, we can check the constraints for the `"Consortium" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/consortium.html>`_ and `"Organization" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/organization.html>`_ and learn that both only require the property "fullName" defined through a single value of data type "string".
+Furthermore, we can check the constraints for the `"Consortium" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/consortium.html>`_ and the `"Organization" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/organization.html>`_ and learn that both only require the property "fullName" defined through a single value of data type "string".

 In order to embed an object of type "Affiliation" into our "Person" instance we therefore have to first create at least one instance of type "Organization" or "Consortium":